Necros Christos

 Necros Christos (Greek νεκρός Χριστός for 'Dead Christ') was a German death metal band from Berlin, active from 2001 to 2021.
 They released three studio albums.

 History

-The band released three demo and two rehearsal recordings as well as several EPs and singles in the first years.
-Actually, the first demo Necromantic Doom should be the band's only release.
-In 2006, the band got signed by Sepulchral Voice Records, and a year later, the debut album Triune Impurity Rites was released.
+The band released three demos and two rehearsal recordings, as well as several EPs and singles, in their first years.
+In 2006, the band signed to Sepulchral Voice Records, and a year later, the debut album Triune Impurity Rites was released.

-Soon, the drummer Luciferus Christhammer left the band and was replaced by Raelin Iakhu.
-Over a period of four years, the musicians worked on their second album Doom of the Occult, which was released in the spring of 2011 and was well received by the press.
+Drummer Luciferus Christhammer left the band and Raelin Iakhu replaced him.
+Over four years, the musicians worked on their second album, Doom of the Occult, released in the spring of 2011 and well received by the press.

-In 2018, the band published Domedon Doxomedon, the third studio album.
-It was announced by the band that the album is intended to be their final album.
+In 2018, the band published Domedon Doxomedon, their third studio album.
+The band announced that the album was intended to be their last.
 The album peaked at #90 in the German charts.

 They announced in 2021 that they are splitting up.
-Mors Dalos Ra and drummer Iván Hernández would then shift their focus to their death/thrash project Sijjin.
+Mors Dalos Ra and drummer Iván Hernández shifted to their death/thrash project, Sijjin.